-If you do rent out your property, the Council will take into account 80% of the gross rent being charged for the property in calculating your contribution towards your care.
+If you do rent out your property, the Council will take into account 80% of the gross rent being charged for the property in calculating your contribution towards your care, as 20% will be deducted to cover any tax liability.

-Can you have a Deferred Payment?
+Can you have a Mandatory Deferred Payment?

-If all the following statements relate to you and reflect your situation, the Council is required to offer you a Deferred Payment Agreement:
+If all the following statements relate to you and reflect your situation, the Council is required to offer you a Mandatory Deferred Payment Agreement:

-- Your assessed eligible care needs will be met through the provision of a permanent care home placement or supported living accommodation - You have been assessed as having less than (or equal to) £23,250 in assets excluding the value of your home (ie in savings and other non-housing assets) - Your home is not disregarded for the purposes of financial assessment (for example, it is not occupied by a spouse, civil partner or dependent relative as defined in Regulations on charging for care and support) - The Council is able to place a first legal charge in the Land Register on the property that is/was your main or only home to secure the debt.
-To do this, your property must be registered at the Land Registry - If there are other people who own the property with you, they agree that the Council's interest will rank above their interest in the property and will sign the relevant documents to say this - You, and any co-owners, agree to join in as borrowers to the legal charge.
-In addition the co-owners will need to consent to the legal charge and will need to agree not to object to the sale of the property for the purpose of repaying the debt due to the Local Authority. - You have mental capacity to enter into a Deferred Payment Agreement or have an Attorney or Deputy able to enter into the agreement on your behalf.
+- 1. Your assessed eligible care needs will be met through the provision of a permanent care home placement, extra care housing or supported living accommodation - 2.
+You have been assessed as having less than (or equal to) £23,250 in assets excluding the value of your home (ie in savings and other non-housing assets) - 3.
+Your property is not disregarded for the purposes of financial assessment (for example, it is not occupied by a spouse, civil partner or dependent relative as defined in Regulations on charging for care and support) - 4.
+If there are other people who own the property with you, they agree that the Council's interest will rank above their interest in the property and will sign the relevant documents to say this - 5.
+You, and any co-owners, agree to join in as borrowers to the legal charge.
+In addition the co-owners will need to consent to the legal charge and will need to agree not to object to the sale of the property for the purpose of repaying the debt due to the Local Authority